Andre-ADPC/CodeCrafters-HTTP-Server/README.md

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

+* This project contains various files of the main server logic for handling HTTP requests at different stages of development - **main.ts** through to **main6.ts**.
+ * It creates a TCP server that listens on port 4221 and handles GET and POST requests.
+ * The server can serve static files, echo back request paths, and return the User-Agent header value.
+ * The server requires a directory path to serve files from, which can be passed as a command line argument.
+ * The server can additionally

 ## Stage 1 — Binding to a Port